IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages

 \subsection{Question Classification}

 In addition to annotating question-answer pairs in \benchmark, each question is assigned to one of two categories: (a) \textbf{language understanding} (LU) that includes questions related to linguistics and grammar, and (b) \textbf{general knowledge} (GK) targeting fact-based queries.
-This enables systematic assessment of multilingual LLMs across both language understanding and factual recall capabilities.
 Given the low- and extremely low-resource nature of the studied languages, this evaluation investigates model performance under data scarcity conditions and examines the extent to which cross-lingual transfer mechanisms can compensate for limited in-language training data.

 The distribution of questions across these categories for each language is presented in Table \ref{tab:stats}.
 The LU column reports, for each language, the proportion of questions that test language understanding while the remaining questions belonging to the GK category and focusing on factual knowledge.
 The share of LU questions varies substantially, from under 1\% in Gujarati to nearly 28\% in Rajasthani, with several other languages such as Odia and Sanskrit also exhibiting over 20\% LU coverage.